SpencerPros/Multi-Area-OSPF-Project/README.md

 * Next step now that all routers and interfaces are configured is to setup the OSPF protocol on all routers and areas.
 This will defenitly be the most important part of the process so make sure everything is setup right.
 * Create a OSPF process with a ID of 50 on each router, I will show how in a example code below

-### First, On each router, configure OSPF process 50 and manually set the Router ID as follows:
+### First, On each router, I configured OSPF process 50 and manually set the Router ID as follows:

 1. **R1 Router ID is 1.1.1.1**
     ```plaintext